 - Magnifying lenses.
 These may range from simple handheld lenses for reading to special eyeglasses or magnifiers much like the lenses that jewelers use.
-Some magnifying lenses have a built-in light for better illumination.
+Some lenses have a built-in light for better illumination.
 And some are mounted on stands so your hands are free.
 For distance vision, small handheld telescopes or lenses that clip onto your eyeglasses may be used.

 - Special papers and writing aids.
 These may be something as simple as paper with extra-bold lines that help you write information on checks in the proper spaces.

 - Adaptive appliances.
 These are common household items that have been adapted for use by people with low vision.
 Examples are clocks and watches with electronic voices that announce the time.
 Or you can find clocks, telephones, and home appliances with extra-large buttons and numerals that can be seen more easily.

 - Speech software for computer systems.
 Special software allows computers to recognize spoken commands or to convert dictated speech into text.
 Speech synthesis software allows computers to speak text and read documents.

 - Optical character recognition (OCR) software.
 OCR systems allow you to scan documents and convert them into computer text.
 Then the text can be enlarged for display or read aloud by a speech synthesis program.

 Some of these measures are easy to build into your life.
 Others require big changes in the way that you do things at home, at work, or elsewhere.
 Some measures, such as computer programs or electronic systems, can be costly or may take time to learn to use properly.
 You will need to decide which ones will work best for you.
 If you are legally blind, you may be able to get help through your state's Commission for the Blind.